-Amsterdam & Partners LLP is a leading international crisis law and corporate foreign policy firm providing crisis law and strategic geopolitical counsel to corporations and decision makers operating in volatile and crisis prone environments.
+Amsterdam & Partners LLP is a leading international law firm providing strategic counsel to corporations and individuals operating in politically challenging and crisis-prone environments.

 A global team of international lawyers and specialists based in Washington DC and London